 Tim Smith, Baltimore Sun

 on Notes from the Field

-Notes from the Field: Doing Time in Education, part of the Anna Deavere Smith Pipeline Project, had a successful run this summer at Berkeley Rep, and is now visiting other venues around the US.
-We’ve had performances at Stanford Live, the NY Public Library, and Center Stage, Baltimore, Philadelphia Theatre Company; most recently Anna and composer-accompanist Marcus Shelby performed excerpts in New York City as part of “Race in America” at Trinity Church.
+Notes from the Field: Doing Time in Education, part of the Anna Deavere Smith Pipeline Project, had a successful run in summer 2015 at Berkeley Rep, and has since been visiting other venues around the US.
+We’ve had performances at Stanford Live, the NY Public Library, Center Stage, Baltimore, Philadelphia Theatre Company; most recently Anna and composer-accompanist Marcus Shelby performed excerpts in New York City as part of “Race in America” at Trinity Church.
 As always, I continue to coach Anna in idiolects, the detailed individual speech patterns of the real people she embodies in performance.
 Watch this page for news of further performances.